 With so many GPS watches available in the market, it can be overwhelming to go through all of the reviews to figure out which one is right for you.
-The first step is to narrow down to a brand.
-I’ve compared Suunto vs Garmin in a previous post, and this time I’m pitting Polar vs Garmin.
+The first step is to narrow down to a brand, which is probably why you’re here: Polar Vs Garmin.

 A few of the major differences with Polar and Garmin:

 - Garmin wants to be part of your ENTIRE life, with cycle tracking, daily events, etc